MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unity-plugin-quickstart.md

     PlayFabMultiplayerManager.Get().OnNetworkJoined += OnNetworkJoined;
     ```

-## Handling title suspsension
+## Handling title suspension
 Some platforms support temporarily suspending execution of your title: iOS, Switch, and GDK.
-When your title is suspended, the network stack becomes invalidated and PlayFab Party will be unable to maintain a connection to the PlayFab Party network.
+When your title is suspended, the network stack becomes invalidated and PlayFab Party is unable to maintain a connection to the PlayFab Party network.
 Special consideration is required to handle suspending and resuming execution of your title when using PlayFab Party.

 ### iOS
-On iOS, you must leave and re-connect to the PlayFab Party network.
-That can be achieved by calling [ResetParty()](unity-party-api-reference/classes/playfabmultiplayermanager/methods/playfabunityresetparty.md)
+On iOS, you must leave and re-connect to the PlayFab Party network which can be achieved by calling [ResetParty()](unity-party-api-reference/classes/playfabmultiplayermanager/methods/playfabunityresetparty.md)

 ### Switch and GDK
-On Nintendo Switch and Microsoft GDK, you must cleanup PlayFab Party and all resources associated with PlayFabMultiplayerManager and wait until the title execution resumes before re-initializing PlayFab Party and reconnecting to your network.
+On Nintendo Switch and Microsoft GDK, you must clean up PlayFab Party and all resources associated with PlayFabMultiplayerManager then wait until the title execution resumes before re-initializing PlayFab Party and reconnecting to your network.

-"To cleanup PlayFab Party during a title suspension call [Suspend()](unity-party-api-reference/classes/playfabmultiplayermanager/methods/playfabunitysuspend.md).
+"To clean up PlayFab Party during a title suspension call [Suspend()](unity-party-api-reference/classes/playfabmultiplayermanager/methods/playfabunitysuspend.md).
 Once the title has resumed execution call [Resume()](unity-party-api-reference/classes/playfabmultiplayermanager/methods/playfabunityresume.md) to reinitialize PlayFab Party.

-Once PlayFab Party and all resources associated with PlayFabMultiplayerManager are successfully initialized, follow the steps outlined above to join a previous PlayFab Party Network again.
+Once PlayFab Party and all resources associated with PlayFabMultiplayerManager are successfully initialized, repeat the steps to [Join an existing network](#joining-an-existing-network).